 All relevant information will be reviewed and a decision will be made.
 This decision is final and cannot be appealed further.

 Board Composition.
-Each Institute Appeals Board will consist of five (5) members.
+Each University Appeals Board will consist of five (5) members.
 The members will consist of two (2) Students and two (2) non-Students chosen from faculty, administration, or staff, and chaired by an associate vice president within the division of Student Affairs or designee, all of whom will each have the right to one (1) vote.

 Closed Hearings.
 Appeals are conducted in private.
 At the request of either of the parties involved, and at the sole discretion of the Chair of the Institute Appeals Board, the appeal may be open to other members of the university community.
 Admission of any person to the appeal will be at the discretion of the Chair of the Institute Appeals Board.